suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

 cost_details: 'Audition is free, the course is £120.
 Bursary Applications available'
 attendance_information: '14-22 year olds'
 ---
-Auditions are open for Suffolk Young People's Theatre summer show happening on May 1st.
+Auditions are open for Suffolk Young People's Theatre summer show 'A Chorus Line'.